 Registering your sight loss with your local council can make it easier to get practical support from your social services department.
 It can also be a 'passport' to getting concessions and benefits, such as travel, parking and TV licence concessions.

-RNIB Helpline is your direct line to the support, advice and products you need from RNIB and Action for Blind People to remain independent.
-We'll put you in touch with the people, services and organisations there to help, both locally and nationally, including voluntary groups and support from social services.
-Call us on 0303 123 9999 or email [email protected].
+RNIB Helpline is your direct line to the support, advice, and products you need from RNIB and to remain independent.
+We'll put you in touch with the people, services, and organisations there to help, both locally and nationally, including voluntary groups and support from social services.
+Call us on 0303 123 9999or email [email protected].